 Our future success will depend, to a significant extent, on our ability to attract, integrate, retain and recognize key personnel, namely our management team and experienced sales, marketing and program and technology development personnel.
 Replacing departing key personnel can involve organizational disruption and uncertainty.
-We have experienced transitions among our executive officers, including the departures of our founder, President and Chief Executive Officer, Steven W. Streit, as well as our Chief Operating Officer and Chief Financial Officer since December 31, 2019.
+We have recently experienced transitions among our executive officers.
 We appointed a new Chief Executive Officer in March 2020 and are in the process of appointing a permanent Chief Financial Officer.
 If we fail to manage these transitions successfully, we could experience significant delays or difficulty in the achievement of our development and strategic objectives and our business, financial condition and results of operations could be materially and adversely harmed.
 We must retain and motivate existing personnel, and we must also attract, assimilate and motivate additional highly-qualified employees.
 We may experience difficulty in managing transitions and assimilating our newly-hired personnel, which may adversely affect our business.
 Competition for qualified management, sales, marketing and program and technology development personnel can be intense.
 Competitors have in the past and may in the future attempt to recruit our top management and employees.
-In order to attract and retain personnel in a competitive marketplace, we must provide competitive pay packages, including cash and equitybased compensation and the volatility in our stock price may from time to time adversely affect our ability to recruit or retain employees.
+In order to attract and retain personnel in a competitive marketplace, we must provide competitive pay packages, including cash and equity-based compensation and the volatility in our stock price may from time to time adversely affect our ability to recruit or retain employees.
 If we fail to attract, integrate, retain and incentivize key personnel, our ability to manage and grow our business could be harmed.
 If we fail to manage any future transitions successfully, we could experience significant delays or difficulty in the achievement of our development and strategic objectives and our business, financial condition and results of operations could be materially and adversely harmed.